 The JCSC network

 The ACSC has a network of Joint Cyber Security Centres (JCSCs), located in Sydney, Melbourne, Brisbane, Adelaide and Perth, which partners can access.
-The JCSCs provide a means for businesses, government and other stakeholders to easily access and share cyber security information and expertise.
+The JCSCs provide a forum for businesses, government and other stakeholders to easily access and share cyber security information and expertise.
 The JCSCs create a trusted, neutral environment, driving collaboration and information-sharing on joint cyber-security challenges and opportunities, and propagating this across all sectors.

 The JCSCs’ primary mission is to deliver the ACSC Partnership Program and drive closer collaboration between government, industry, academia and the research community.
 The JCSCs also support other ACSC programs, including the National Exercise Program and support to small and medium enterprises and the community.